nest/nest-simulator/doc/guides/guide_structurally_spatial_networks.rst

 the driver node by specifying a 3D vector in the ``'anchor'`` entry in the mask dictionary.
-If you want to rotate the box or ellipsoidal masks, you can add an ``'azimuth_angle'`` entry in the specific mask dictionary for rotation from the x-axis towards the y-axis about the z-axis, or an ``'polar_angle'`` entry, specifying the rotation angle in degrees from the z-axis about the (possibly rotated) x axis, from the (possibly rotated) y-axis.
+If you want to rotate the box or ellipsoidal masks, you can add an ``'azimuth_angle'`` entry in the specific mask dictionary for rotation from the x-axis towards the y-axis about the z-axis, or a ``'polar_angle'`` entry, specifying the rotation angle in degrees from the z-axis about the (possibly rotated) x axis, from the (possibly rotated) y-axis.
 You can specify both at once of course.
 If both are specified, we first rotate about the z-axis and then about the new x-axis.
-NEST currently do not support rotation in all three directions, the rotation from the y-axis about the (possibly rotated) z-axis, from the (possibly rotated) x-axis is missing.
+NEST currently does not support rotation in all three directions, the rotation from the y-axis about the (possibly rotated) z-axis, from the (possibly rotated) x-axis is missing.